 - People who are hospitalized or having procedures to protect patients and healthcare workers.

-In this graph upward trends are positive developments.
+- COVID-19 tests per day (7-day rolling average: 5,000 tests per day.
+An upward trend is a positive development.
 NM aims to perform as many COVID-19 tests as possible.